Microsoft-Foundation/WebApp-CodeQL/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Issue: 🎁 User Story
+name: Issue:User Story
 about: Use this template for User Story
-title: Issue: 🎁 User Story
+title: Issue:User Story
 labels: User Story
 assignees: ''